paradite/ai-file-edit/README.md

 - Cannot delete files
 - Cannot edit too many files at once (> 3 files)

-## Security Considerations

-- The library only allows file operations within specified allowed directories
-- API keys should be stored securely and not hardcoded
-- File paths are validated before any operations are performed

 ## Testing

 The library includes test cases for both Claude and GPT models.
 To run the tests: